mkavana/docs/_posts/09-branches/2020-06-05-push-files.md

 ### Error: can't push refs to remote

 If you receive an error message stating that VSC **Can't push refs to remote.
 Try running pull first...**.
-Run the `git pull` command from the VSC Terminal, as described in the previous guide [Update branch]({{ site.baseurl}}/branches/pull-updates.html).
+Run the `git pull` command from the VSC Terminal, as described in the previous guide [Update branch (pull)]({{ site.baseurl}}/branches/pull-updates.html).
 The `git pull` command gets the latest files from GitHub, and merges them with the files in your local repo.
 When the `git pull` command is completed successfully, run the **git push** command again.

 ![VSC 'cannot push refs' Git push error message](../assets/images/09-branches/push/git-push-vsc-error-002.png)